 The Company's Board of Directors has thirteen members divided into three classes, with one class being elected each year for a three-year term.
-The four nominees standing for election as Class III Directors are: George V. Bayly, Matthew J. Espe, Harold R. Logan, Jr. and Robert W. Tieken.
+The four nominees standing for election as Class II Directors are: Jeffrey Liaw, Michael G. MacDougall, John R. Miller and Lynn A. Wentworth.

-If elected, each Class III nominee will serve three consecutive years with his term expiring in 2013, and until a successor is elected and qualified.
-The election of the Director nominees is by plurality vote, which means that the four nominees receiving the highest number of affirmative votes will be elected.
+If elected, each Class II nominee will serve three consecutive years with his or her term expiring in 2015, and until a successor is elected and qualified.
+The election of the Director nominees is by plurality vote, which means that the five nominees receiving the highest number of affirmative votes will be elected.
 If at the time of the Annual Meeting, any of these nominees is unable or unwilling to serve as a Director for any reason, which is not expected to occur, the persons named as proxies will vote for such substitute nominee or nominees, if any, as shall be designated by the Board.
-See "Certain Relationships and Related Transactions -

-Stockholders Agreement" for information regarding rights that certain stockholders have to designate nominees for director and the obligations of certain stockholders to vote for certain nominees
+See "Certain Relationships and Related Transactions - Stockholders Agreement" for information regarding rights that certain stockholders have to designate nominees for director and the obligations of certain stockholders to vote for certain nominees.